RAFBER/Basic-technologies-of-technical-communication/docs/Markdown-the basics.md

       Title
       =====

-**Note:** The "Tittle" should be one in current document otherwise the document structure will be wrong.
+**Note:** The "Title" should be one in current document otherwise the document structure will be wrong.

 ## Paragraph